imfl/beautiful-jekyll/derivative-pricing/index.md

 - For the C and Java code for the projects, click [here](https://github.com/imfl/derivative-pricing) (GitHub).

-## Pricing a Equity-Linked Structured Product using Forward Shooting Grid
+## Pricing a derivative whose return is linked with two stocks

 ### More Information